Detailed Assessment of Costs

 What is a Detailed Assessment of Costs?

-A detailed assessment of costs usually occurs on conclusion of a case to decide the full amount a party pays to another regarding their legal costs and disbursements.
+A detailed assessment of costs usually occurs on conclusion of a case to decide the full amount of costs payable.
 It can take place between a Solicitor and Client (under the Solicitors Act 1974), if the client challenges the Solicitor’s bill, or between a successful party and unsuccessful party to a case (referred to as an inter-partes costs dispute), to decide how much costs are owed to each party.

 The Detailed Assessment of Costs Process

-• On successful conclusion of the case, the first step for the receiving party is to draw up a detailed Bill of Costs , outlining the costs for any work done in conducting the case, as well as disbursements.
-The bill should then be served on the paying party alongside a Notice of Commencement to initiate the detailed assessment of costs process.
+On successful conclusion of the case, the first step for the receiving party must file a detailed Bill of Costs.
+This outlines the costs for any work done in conducting the case, as well as disbursements.
+The bill should then be served on the paying party alongside a Notice of Commencement, commencing the detailed assessment of costs process.

-• When the paying party has received the Bill of Costs, they should then serve their Points of Dispute within 21 days of service of the Bill, and should also attempt to negotiate Bill of Costs.
+When the paying party has received the Bill of Costs, they should then serve their Points of Dispute within 21 days of service of the Bill.
+Points of dispute are used as a tool to negotiate a Bill of Costs.
 If the paying party does not submit any points of dispute, the receiving party can apply for a Default Costs Certificate.
 This will allow the claimant to claim the full amount of the bill.

-• If the receiving party do not accept the paying party’s Points of Dispute, they can negotiate further and also prepare and serve Points of Reply within 21 days, thought there are no sanctions for serving these late like with Points of Dispute.
+If the receiving party does not accept the paying party’s Points of Dispute, they can negotiate further and also prepare and serve Points of Reply within 21 days, though there are no sanctions for serving these late like with Points of Dispute.

-• If an agreement as to costs cannot be reached, the receiving party should then apply for a detailed assessment hearing, which incurs an additional Court fee (scaled dependant on the Bill value).
+Applying for a detailed assessment hearing incurs an additional Court fee (scaled dependant on the Bill value).
 It should be noted that parties are encouraged to engage in Alternative Dispute Resolution (ADR) prior to proceeding to an assessment hearing, and a party’s refusal of an offer of ADR will have serious costs consequences as recently determined by the Court of Appeal.

 Detailed Assessment Hearings